shivannis/xandr-docs-public/xandr-docs/articles/data-providers/instant-audience-service.md

 ## Service limits

-> [!NOTE]
-> Service limits may change during alpha and beta testing of this service.

 In order to adhere to a maximum of 2 minutes activation time, the Instant Audience Service currently has the following limits:

 |  |  |
 |---|---|